DevOps Maturity Assessment - A Navigator on your DevOps Journey

 What is DevOps Metrics?
 Why do you need it?
 Which Metrics to choose?

-‘CALMS’, which stands for Culture, Automation, Lean, Measurement, and Sharing, are fundamental values of DevOps.
-Much attention has always been paid towards Culture, Automation, Lean, and Sharing part but the measurement part always remains unattended or neglected to some extent.
+‘CALMS,’ which stands for Culture, Automation, Lean, Measurement, and Sharing, are fundamental values of DevOps.
+Much attention has always been paid to Culture, Automation, Lean, and Sharing part, but the measurement part always remains unattended or neglected to some extent.

-Metrics is a system or a standard of measurement and as the name suggests, DevOps metrics is a way to measure the success of your DevOps.
-It will give you an idea of where you were, where you are and where you want to be.
+Metrics is a system or a standard of measurement, and as the name suggests, DevOps metrics are a way to measure the success of your DevOps.
+It will give you an idea of where you were, where you are, and where you want to be.
 It will identify the areas which are performing as expected or performing beyond expectations or underperforming and need improvements.
 There are various standards or metrics that can be used to measure your DevOps success.
-Continuous Delivery Maturity Metrics assesses aspects that affect development and release of your software/application, DevOps Values Maturity Metrics, DevOps Maturity, Ideation Maturity, Release, and Deployment Maturity, etc. these are some of the standard metrics.
+Continuous Delivery Maturity Metrics assess aspects that affect the development and release of your software/application; DevOps Values Maturity Metrics, DevOps Maturity, Ideation Maturity, Release, and Deployment Maturity, etc. These are some of the standard metrics.
 It is very important as to which metrics to choose.
-Sometimes, you will have to choose the combination of metrics.
+Sometimes, you will have to choose a combination of metrics.
 In broader terms, DevOps metrics are categorized in:

-- People/culture: People and culture are the most important part of any organization irrespective of the industry it is operating in because contented workforce in a contented work environment is the most important factor for organization’s productivity.
-These metrics assess soft elements which are sometimes hard to quantify.
-It includes knowledge sharing, cross-skilling, working culture across teams, turnover and response time, capabilities, team autonomy and decision-making processes, etc.
+- People/culture: People and culture are the most important part of any organization, irrespective of the industry it is operating in, because a contented workforce in a contented work environment is the most important factor for an organization’s productivity.
+These metrics assess soft elements, which are sometimes hard to quantify.
+It includes knowledge sharing, cross-skilling, working culture across teams, turnover and response time, capabilities, team autonomy, and decision-making processes, etc.

-- Process: Any SDLC (Software Development Lifecycle) involves lots of processes starting from ideation to validation, development, deployment, integration, etc. So, the metrics in process category assess easily measurable and easy to identify processes and their effectiveness like lead time to development, deployment time, response time, the speed of different processes, the time taken to attend and solve customer tickets, etc.
+- Process: Any SDLC (Software Development Lifecycle) involves lots of processes, starting from ideation to validation, development, deployment, integration, etc. So, the metrics in the process category assess easily measurable and easy-to-identify processes and their effectiveness, like lead time to development, deployment time, response time, the speed of different processes, the time taken to attend to and solve customer tickets, etc.

-- Technical and financial aspects: This is another easily quantifiable metrics which can include things like projects per quarter, code quality, customer ticket volume, failure rate, uptime, availability, number and cost of resources deployed and idle, etc.
+- Technical and financial aspects: This is another easily quantifiable metric that can include things like projects per quarter, code quality, customer ticket volume, failure rate, uptime, availability, number and cost of resources deployed and idle, etc.

 What are the things to be measured?